-With Propeller, you easily convert line markers to polylines so that the road design wireframe is more visually cohesive and easier to interpret.
+Propeller allows you to easily convert line markers to polylines so that the road design wireframe is more visually cohesive and easier to interpret.
 From there, you can add specific, polyline-based measurements to your arsenal.

-Once you have a set of measurements that make sense for you and help you do your job more efficiently, you can save those measurements, and copy them onto each new data set.
-This way all of your data remains up-to-date with your most recent flyover.
+Once you have a set of measurements that help you do your job more efficiently, you can save those measurements and copy them onto each new data set.
+This way, all of your data remains up-to-date with your most recent flyover.

 No piece of land is road-ready.
-Maybe you were commissioned to wind a road up a mountain side that hasn’t been prepped for development.
-In that case, for most of the job, you’re blasting, you’re excavating, and you’re finding a way to make that land secure enough for civil traffic.
+Maybe you were commissioned to wind a road up a mountainside that hasn’t been prepped for development.
+In that case, for most of the job, you’re blasting, excavating, and finding a way to make that land secure enough for civil traffic.

-Rather than leaving cut and fill measurements up to guesswork, we have a way for you to know exactly how much dirt you need to fill a particular area or adjust a certain grade.
+Rather than leaving cut and fill measurements to guesswork, we offer an easy way to find out exactly how much dirt you need to fill a particular area or adjust a grade.

-All cut/fill measurements are exportable, as well, so if you’re in the field without connectivity, you have them with you.
+All cut/fill measurements are exportable, so if you’re in the field without connectivity, you have them with you.
 Check out this article for more information on cut and fill calculations.

 Haul Road Analysis

-If you had to choose one road tool not like the rest of this bunch, it’d be this one.
+If you had to choose one road design tool that’s different from the rest of the bunch, it’d be this one.

-All of that traffic compiles into a pretty hefty outbound fuel cost that most earthwork operations are interested in reducing.
+All of that traffic compiles into a hefty outbound fuel cost—and most earthwork operations are interested in cutting back.

-Using the haul road analysis, worksites of all kinds monitor slope to maximize fuel efficiency.
+Using haul road analysis, road design worksites of all kinds monitor slope to maximize fuel efficiency.

-With road jobs, photogrammetry is your insurance policy—a hard, transparent record of each project phase to make sure everyone’s hitting on the right things.
+With road jobs, photogrammetry is your insurance policy—a hard, transparent record of each project phase to make sure everyone’s doing the right things.

-Using Propeller, you have a means of visually tracking progress down to the 1/10ft and quickly making quantifiable observations about your material movement.
-These quantities keep your project moving along all the way up until paving.
+Propeller offers a way to track progress down to 1/10 ft and quickly make quantifiable observations about your material movement.
+These quantities keep your project moving and on-schedule, all the way up until paving.